The Financial Accounting exam focuses on the skills and concepts taught in a introductory financial accounting course.

-The Financial Accounting examination covers skills and concepts that are generally taught in a first-semester undergraduate financial accounting course.
-Colleges may award credit for a one-semester course in financial accounting.
+The Financial Accounting exam covers skills and concepts that are generally taught in a first-semester undergraduate financial accounting course.

 The exam contains approximately 75 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.
-Any time candidates spend on tutorials or providing personal information is in addition to the actual testing time.
+Any time test takers spend on tutorials or providing personal information is in addition to the actual testing time.

 Knowledge and Skills Required

-Questions on the Financial Accounting examination require candidates to demonstrate one or more of the following abilities.
+Questions on the Financial Accounting exam require test takers to demonstrate one or more of the following abilities:

 - Familiarity with accounting concepts and terminology